ncoevoet/ChanTracker/README.md

     config defaultcapability remove help
     config defaultcapability remove list

-And there is a lot more abuseable command, this is why it's better to use 'supybot.capabilities.default' to False.
+There are other commands that are prone to abuse as well.
+It's better to use the following command:

+    config supybot.capabilities.default False.

-It works with any version of supybot, vanilla, limnoria, etc
+This command works with any version of supybot, vanilla, limnoria, etc.

 ## Bugs and Features ##